-Since 2001, only 21 sea turtles have been reported by observers within New Zealand fisheries waters.
-Of these, 16 were leatherback turtles, one was a loggerhead turtle, two were green turtles and one was an olive ridley turtle.
-In the most recent six years only nine sea turtles have been captured in New Zealand fishery waters (Table 11), all were released alive.
+Since 2001, 32 sea turtles have been reported by observers within New Zealand fisheries waters.
+Of these, 25 were leatherback turtles, two were loggerhead turtles, three were green turtles and one was an olive ridley turtle.
+In the most recent seven years only 15 sea turtles have been captured in New Zealand fishery waters (Table 11), all were released alive.

-Overall, sea turtle interactions are very rare in the New Zealand longline fishery.
+Overall, sea turtle interactions are rare in the New Zealand longline fishery.
 Sea turtle interactions may occur throughout the year with a slight increase observed during the austral summer (November to March).
 All but one of the turtles caught since 2001 were released alive.
-The only observed turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 12 years was identified as a green turtle (based on photographs taken by the observer).
+The only observed turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 16 years was identified as a green turtle (based on photographs taken by the observer).
 No turtles have been observed or reported from the purse seine or troll fisheries that operate within New Zealand fisheries waters.